xorphitus/lgdsync/README.md

     $ ./build.sh

 Then, you can get `./target/uberjar/lgdsync` as an executable file.
+It's available for Linux and macOS.
+If you are a Windows user, `.target/uberjar/lgdsync-${versio}-standalone.jar` is available.

 ## Usage